 How to Know If It’s More Than Just Seasonal Allergies

-It’s spring in North Texas.
+It’s fall in North Texas.
 So as you step outside and take in a deep breath of that noticeably warmer air, you’re not surprised that it may be followed almost immediately by a sneeze.
 North Texans know allergy season all too well.
 While the United States may be known as the “melting pot,” of the world, it may be safe to say North Texas is the melting pot of allergens.
 Heck, it was enough to run one former Dallas Observer food critic out of town in less than a year.

 But what if it’s more than just your average case of allergies?
 That’s the mystifying part of allergies — the symptoms are just vague enough that they cross paths with many other ailments.

 Allergies are caused by an overactive immune system that sends your body into defense mode when harmless substances, such as dust or pollen, are mistaken for germs.
 Your body releases chemicals known as histamines to attack the allergens, just as it does when fighting a cold.
 This can cause swelling in your nasal passages, a runny nose, coughing, sneezing and itchy, watery eyes.